-Katie Culp, president of KSM Location Advisors, appeared alongside University of Indianapolis associate professor of finance, Matt Will, and Feagre Baker Daniels’ partner, Murry Clark, on the recent Inside Indiana Business’ INsiders panel.
+Katie Culp, president of KSM Location Advisors, appeared alongside University of Indianapolis associate professor of finance, Matt Will, and Faegre Baker Daniels’ partner, Murray Clark, on Inside INdiana Business’ recent INsiders panel.

-Additionally, panelists weighed in on the recent economic development announcement by GCom Corporation, a Japanese based corporation, investing $26 million in Greensburg, IN, to supply the Honda and Toyota manufacturing plants.
+Additionally, panelists weighed in on the recent economic development announcement by GECOM Corporation, a Japanese-based corporation, investing $26 million in Greensburg, IN, to supply the Honda and Toyota manufacturing plants.